In-Context Reinforcement Learning via Communicative World Models: Related Works

 Our proposed CORAL belongs to the class of reinforcement pre-training, where the policy is not purely extracted from static, offline data but also from live interactions with a variety of environments.
-Compared with existing works on transformer-based ICRL \cite{bauer23,grigsby2024amago, wang2024transformers}, which integrates the learning of context into policy learning, our work further decouples the two learning processes and adopts a \textit{hybrid} of supervised pre-training for world model training and reinforcement pre-training for control policies.
+Compared with existing works on transformer-based ICRL \cite{bauer23,grigsby2024amago,wang2024transformers}, which integrate context learning into policy learning, our work further decouples the two learning processes and adopts a \textit{hybrid} approach that combines supervised pre-training for world model training and reinforcement pre-training for control policies.

-\paragraph{World Models} World models (WMs), typically represented by generative neural networks, serve as the agents' mental models of the world based on what they are able to perceive, which helps agents to conceive future consequences of their actions, thus planning in sequential decision-making \cite{schmidhuber18wm}.
-Some early efforts focus on building visual WMs using autoencoders and recurrent neural networks (RNNs) \cite{schmidhuber18wm,hafner19a, hafnerdream, hafner25worldmodel}, where WMs predict the next latent representation for planning purposes based on those of previous image inputs.
-In more structured tasks (e.g., Go), simple predictive models plus Monte Carlo tree search (MCTS) also yield superior performance \cite{silver20wm, silver21on-off-wm, tao24col, kim-tao25col}.
+\paragraph{World Models.} World models (WMs), typically represented by generative neural networks, serve as the agents' mental models of the world based on what they can perceive, which helps agents to conceive future consequences of their actions, thus planning in sequential decision-making~\cite{schmidhuber18wm}.
+Some early efforts focus on building visual WMs using autoencoders and recurrent neural networks~\cite{schmidhuber18wm,hafner19a,hafnerdream,hafner25worldmodel}, where WMs predict the next latent representation for planning purposes based on those of previous image inputs.
+In more structured tasks (e.g., Go), simple predictive models plus Monte Carlo tree search (MCTS) also yield superior performance~\cite{silver20wm,silver21on-off-wm,kim-tao25col}.